 Walter William Glenn was born in 1917, to parents Groves William and Mary Mildred (Millie).
-Walter, and his brother Groves William and sister Mildred Joan were railway children, since Ronnie was a stationmaster at Woodhouse.
+Walter, and his brother Groves Ronald (Ronnie) and sister Mildred Joan were railway children, since their father Groves William (Bill) was stationmaster at Woodhouse.

 At the age of just 7 months, despite being naturally fed, Walter weighed nearly two stone and was entered in a competition in Southport – he took first prize!

 In 1931, the Glenn family were living at 43 Victor Street in Sheffield.
 It was here that Walter’s short life ended.

 On his 14th birthday he was given a bicycle.
 He had been told that he was not allowed to ride it until his father came home from work, but he mithered his mother so much that she let him go out early just to get some peace.
 Unfortunately, Walter lost control of his bike coming down a hill and hit a tram with great force, resulting in a complex break of his leg.

 He died in hospital four days later – it is believed he contracted septicaemia.